To The Members of

 (v) In respect of deposits accepted by the Company the Company has complied with thedirectives of Reserve Bank of India and provisions of sections 73 to 76 or any otherrelevant provisions of the Companies Act 2013 and the rules framed thereunder.

 (vi) We have broadly reviewed the books of account maintained by the Company in respectof products where pursuant to the rules made by the Central Government of India themaintenance of cost records has been prescribed under sub-section (1) of Section 148 ofthe Act and are of the opinion that prima facie the prescribed accounts and recordshave been made and maintained.
 We have not however made a detailed examination of therecords with a view to determine whether they are accurate or complete.

-(b) According to the information and explanations given to us and the records of theCompany examined by us there are no dues of sales tax GST service tax and customs dutywhich have not been deposited on account of anydispute.
+(b) According to the information and explanations given to us and the records of theCompany examined by us there are no dues of Excise Duty Goods and Service Tax Customduty and other material statutory dues which have not been deposited on account of anydispute.

-The particulars of dues of income tax and duty of excise as at 31 st March 2019 whichhave not been deposited on account of a dispute are as follows:
+The particulars of dues of income tax as at 31st March.
+2021 which have not beendeposited on account of a dispute are as follows:

 (x) During the course of our examination of the books and records of the Companycarried out in accordance with the generally accepted auditing practices in India andaccording to the information and explanations given to us no fraud by the Company or onthe Company by its officers or employees has been noticed or reported during the yearnor we have been informed of any such case by the Management.